martin-ger/MQTT_VPN/README.md

 ## Arduino ESP8266
 In the mqtt_vpn_arduino directory you will find a sample sketch and all required lib files.
 The sample "mqtt_vpn_arduino.ino" is derived from the standard WiFiTelnetToSerial sample.
 The only difference is, that it calls:
 ```
-  my_if = mqtt_if_init(broker, mqtt_vpn_addr);
+  my_if = mqtt_if_init(broker, mqtt_vpn_addr, vpn_password);
 ```
 is its setup() function.
 This sets up the new "mqttif" interface with the IP over MQTT tunneling.
 Now you can ping or telnet into the ESP8266 via the VPN from another ESP8266 using the same SW or from a linux box using the small programm below.
-The demo sketch uses the hardcoded address 10.0.1.2/24.
+If you give an empty password with "" encryption will be disabled.
+The demo sketch uses the hardcoded password "secret" and address 10.0.1.2/24.

 BTW: Another ESP8266 version can be found in the mqtt_tun branch of the esp_wifi_repeater (https://github.com/martin-ger/esp_wifi_repeater/tree/mqtt_tun )